‘The Vampire Diaries’ Finale Spoilers: Is A Major Character Set To Die?

-This is the last season of the hit CW show The Vampire Diaries, so naturally, fans are desperate to find out as many of The Vampire Diaries finale spoilers that they can.
+This is the last season of the hit CW show The Vampire Diaries, so naturally, fans are desperate to find out as many of Vampire Diaries finale spoilers that they can.
 And now, the latest news suggests that a major character will meet his — or her — end in the finale.
 So which one’s on the chopping block?

 Outras stills do elenco na season finale de The Vampire Diaries. pic.twitter.com/RSzAsHvJmf